Harsh860/image-search/README.md

 # image-search
-this project use a flickr api to search images
+this project use  flickr api to search images and display it